AECEO BOARD OF DIRECTORS

 The AECEO is a member driven organization with elected voluntary Board of Directors.
 It is the role of the Provincial Office Staff to implement, support and maintain the services, policies, and directives as dictated by the Board and fundamentally by its members, within the scope of the Association’s mission and mandate.

 Brooke Richardson is a care activist and scholar motivated by the belief that good care is foundational to meaningful lives and a democratic society.
-She is currently an Adjunct Faculty in the Department of Sociology at Brock University and Lecturer in the School of Early Childhood Studies at Ryerson University.
+She is currently an Adjunct Faculty in the Department of Sociology at Brock University and Instructor in the interdisciplinary Child and Youth Studies program at Carleton University.
 Her research and scholarly work focus on the privatization of childcare in Canada, political representations of the childcare policy “problem”, reconceptualizing and reasserting care in early childhood education, and reimaging child welfare systems through an ethics of care perspective.
-She has published and presented international on topics related to Canadian childcare policy and is currently working on two edited volumes: Feminisms and the Early Childhood Educator: Critical Conversations (Bloomsbury) and Mothering on the Edge: A Critical Examination of Mothering within Child Protection Systems (Demeter Press).
+She has published and presented nationally and internationally on topics related to Canadian childcare policy and is currently working on two edited volumes: Feminisms and the Early Childhood Educator: Critical Conversations (Bloomsbury) and Mothering on the Edge: A Critical Examination of Mothering within Child Protection Systems (Demeter Press) (http://demeterpress.org/books/mothering-on-the-edge-a-critical-examination-of-mothering-within-child-protection-systems.)

 Shannon Sveda MA, RECE